berthelemy/consulting.berthelemy.net/collections/_expertise/project-management.md

 ---
 ## Summary

-Kerizac Consulting provides "hands on" management of your learning technology projects, for both <strong>vendors</strong> and their <strong>buyers</strong>, considering aspects such as:
+Mark Berthelemy Consulting provides "hands on" management of your learning technology projects, for both <strong>vendors</strong> and their <strong>buyers</strong>, considering aspects such as:

 <div class="grid">
 <div>